How Do Italians Really Eat Pasta in Italy?

 Al dente is king. . . everywhere

-Even if the sauce will change from town to town in Italy, there is one constant when it comes to pasta – mushy noodles are a big, big no-no. Al dente – signifying “to the tooth” in Italian” – is Italians’ preferred pasta texture.
+Even if the sauce will change from town to town in Italy, there is one constant for pasta – mushy noodles are a big, big no-no. Al dente – signifying “to the tooth” in Italian” – is Italians’ preferred pasta texture.
 Generally, this means your pasta will still have a little bite when served.
 No matter where you travel on the Italian peninsula, you’ll be hard pressed to find a mountain of gluey, starchy goop.

 Italian Pasta Rule #5: